MichaelCurrin/learn-to-code/Scripting languages/Python/data_science.md

 	- Pandas
 		- Particularly used for its dataframes, which actually come from the [R](/Scripting%20languages/R) language.
 		- Built on Numpy.
 		- Used for reading or writing a tabular source like a CSV.
+It can also read from a database.
 		- Used for performing tasks file sorting, filtering or searching a table or a vector.
 These would be tedious and less performant if done without use of the library.
 - Machine Learning:
 	- Sci-kit learn